 Sometimes comfortable breeds mediocrity.
 I’m not talking about being happy; I’m talking about being comfortable.

-I got a little lazy back in 2007; the lovely Christie and I took a six and a half month motorhome trip.
+I got a little lazy back in 2007; the lovely Christy and I took a six and a half month motorhome trip.

 I wanted to test my service business by testing my leadership team.